quattrobaje3na-png/sc-mining-tool/README.md

 This is a active work in progress, I am releasing this currently as I felt it could provide some direction for beginners to mining during the event or otherwise.
 Improvements will continue to be made going into the future.

-🕹️ HOW IT WORKS
+🕹️ HOW IT WORKS:
 Choose Stanton, Pyro, or Nyx.
 Select up to 3 materials (Quant, Laranite, etc).
 Instantly view ranked locations with the highest combined percentages.

-🚀 HUD INTELLIGENCE
+🚀 HUD INTELLIGENCE:
 Richest locations with greatest total percentage are automatically pinned to the top.
 Toggles between Surface (4000/3000) and 4.0 Orbital (4870, 4900, etc) based on location.
 Identifies Q, P, and M-Type rocks before you even fire a laser.